When the Whales Came: Plot

 One day he tells the two children about a large amount of valuable timber which has washed up on one of the island's shores.
 The islanders all gather to collect and hide this timber before the coastal authorities arrive and try to claim it for themselves.
-While searching the island they ask to see in Gracie's attic, where they find nothing except the carved seabird that the Birdman gave Gracie.
+While searching the island, they ask to see Gracie's attic, where they find nothing except the carved seabird that the Birdman gave Gracie.

 Jack asks where it came from and Gracie insists that Daniel made it.
 When Daniel shows several of his new carvings, Jack apologises and the seabird is proudly displayed in their home.

 The First World War begins, and Gracie's father decides to go and fight in the Navy; as an experienced sailor, he feels it is his duty.
-As he is the only man to go from Bryher, it leaves Gracie's mother in charge of feeding the two of them.
+He is the only man to go from Bryher, leaving Gracie's mother in charge of feeding the two of them.
 Clem is unable to catch enough fish so Daniel and Gracie take the boat out themselves.
 Getting lost in a thick fog they accidentally land on Samson, discovering the dry well, the graves of the old islanders and one of the narwhal horns.
 When they arrive home, Daniel's father is furious as he insists that they have brought a curse back with them.

 Days later a telegram comes saying that Gracie's father has been lost at sea and is presumed dead.
 Gracie sees it as the Samson curse and blames herself.
-The islanders gather around to comfort Clem and Gracie and the Birdman delivers gifts of produce, fish, honey and eggs.
+The islanders gather around to comfort Clem and Gracie and the Birdman delivers gifts of produce, fish, honey, and eggs.
 Clem suspects that the Birdman has been talking to the children but leaves well alone.

 After a great storm, Daniel, Gracie and the Birdman discover a beached narwhal and attempt to get it back into the sea, but it is too heavy.
 The other narwhals gather in the bay and the Birdman knows that soon they will come to the beach themselves and then the curse of Samson will begin again on Bryher.

-Daniel's oldest brother and some local boys set fire to the Birdman's cottage because they think he is signalling to the enemy, but he is actually stopping ships from getting beached on the dangerous rocks or getting caught by the curse.
+Daniel's oldest brother and some local boys set fire to the Birdman's cottage because they think he is signaling to the enemy, but he is actually stopping ships from getting beached on the dangerous rocks or getting caught by the curse.
 They see the narwhals and go back to the village.
 Soon the entire island comes to slaughter the whales but Daniel insists that they listen to the Birdman.
 Mr Woodcock finally tells them the true story of Samson and the islanders work together to get the whales back into the sea and away from the island.

 Daniel leaves the Birdman watching the sea but returning in the morning he finds him gone, never to be seen again.
 He takes a boat over to Samson and discovers that the well is full again and that plants have started to grow.